bryanluwz/NTU-FYP-Chatbot/README.md

 ## Extra Information

-### GPU Support on Docker

-- If not working then idk man, it took me way too long on this already.
-I'm not gonna help you with this. bye .\_.

-### Environment Variables

-- The environment variables are set in the `docker-compose.yml` file.
-You can change them there if you need to.
-But I won't guarantee that it will work.

-- These includes the ports, volumes, and other stuff that you might want to change.

 ### Node Server

 - The node server database is stored in a volume at `/app/database`, which includes `database.db` and other related folders.
 It is initialised on the first run of the node server.
 All subsequent runs will use the same database _I hope_.